keelancook/missionscenter/docs/pathways-imb-instructional-guide.md

 ### Abiding and Teaming
 In addition to the core missionary task, cohorts will take up two additional competencies that are crucial to success in an international missions context: abiding in Christ and teaming with others.

-In order to make disciples cross-culturally, they must first be a fully-formed disciples themselves.
-Missionary work is a spiritual endeavor, and one that rises and falls on the work of the Holy Spirit first in the life of the missionary and then as an overflow of their own life into others.
-Abiding in Christ is of utmost importance in order to thrive in the long term on the field.
+To make disciples cross-culturally, they must first be fully-formed disciples themselves.
+Missionary work is a spiritual endeavor and one that rises and falls on the work of the Holy Spirit first in the life of the missionary and then as an overflow of their own life into others.
+Abiding in Christ is of utmost importance to thriving in the long term on the field.

 Likewise, missionaries do not do their work alone.
 The book of Acts provides a clear example of missionary teams being the fruitful model for spreading the gospel to the ends of the earth.
 The IMB relies on teams of missionaries across the world to engage unreached peoples and places.
 Anyone serving as field personnel with the IMB will become part of one of these teams.
 Living in another culture creates unique stress in the life of the missionary.
 Add to this stress the regular issues of communication and vision that exist on any team, and interpersonal conflict is inevitable.
 Knowing how to thrive in a team setting is essential to missionary health and success on the field.